Shmoopty/veque/API.md

 ### Capacity

 Returns current size + unused allocated storage before front().
-Can be used to determine if adding elements at begin() will trigger a reallocation.
+Can be used to determine if adding elements at begin() will trigger a reallocation

         size_type capacity_front() const noexcept

 Returns current size + unused allocated storage after back().
 Can be used to determine if adding elements at end() will trigger a reallocation.
-This function behaves identically to `capacity()`.
+This function behaves identically to `capacity()`

         size_type capacity_back() const noexcept

-Returns all allocated storage, used and unused.
+Returns all allocated storage, used and unused

         size_type capacity_full() const noexcept

 Ensures sufficient storage for growth after end().
-This function behaves identically to `std::vector::reserve`.
+This function behaves identically to `std::vector::reserve`

         void reserve_back( size_type )

-Ensures sufficient storage for growth before begin().
+Ensures sufficient storage for growth before begin()

         void reserve_front( size_type )